assist-iot/assist-iot-documentation/docs/source/verticals/federated/fl_local_operations.rst

    in it, e.g. “keras1”
 -  server_address - address of FL Training Collector,
    e.g. “training_collector”
--  optimizer - name of the optimized to be used, e.g. “adam”
 -  eval_metrics - list of evaluation metrics, e.g. [“MSE”]
 -  eval_func - evaluation function, e.g. “Huber”
+-  eval_metrics_value - the baseline value of the metrics, e.g. 0
 -  num_classes - number of classes, e.g. “10”
 -  model_id - model identifier, e.g. “10”
 -  model_version - model version, e.g. “10”
 -  shape - shape of the data, e.g. [“32”, “32”, “3”]
+-  training_id - the id of this specific training process
+-  model_name - the name of the model to be loaded for the training
+-  model_version - the version of the model to be loaded for the training
+-  config - a dictionary specifying configuration values specific to this training process, like “batch_size” or “learning_rate”
+-  optimizer_config - a dictionary specifying the type of the optimizer to be used, as well as parameter values specific to this optimizer
+-  scheduler_config - a dictionary specifying the type of the scheduler to be used, as well as parameter values specific to this scheduler
--  config_id - identifier of the configuration to be used
+-  warmup_config - a dictionary specifying the type of the warmup to be used, as well as parameter values specific to this warmup
--  batch_size - size of a batch, e.g. “64”
+-  privacy_mechanisms - a dictionary specifying whether the client
--  steps_per_epoch - number of steps in each epoch, e.g. “32”
--  epochs - number of epochs, e.g. “5”
--  learning_rate - tuning parameter in an optimization algorithm,
-   e.g. “0.001”
+   should use privacy mechanisms and with what kind of parameters, with the possibility to select Homomorphic Encryption, Differential Privacy, none or both of them

 Developer guide
 ===============